WHAT TO SEE

 If bowling and billiards are more your speed, visit the downtown Ku:lsa:l for a round or two.
 Older kids and brave adults can try the Megazone Adventure Centre.

 For outdoor activity, there’s the Estonian Open Air Museum, where you’ll get a taste of old-fashioned Estonian village life, as well as the nearby Tallinn Zoo.
-In the same part of town, older kids – and brave adults – can zip around on motorized go-carts at the FK Centre.

 If you still have the energy, your family can go for a swim in one of Tallinn’s health spas and waterpark.